-- Large variations in the radiological conditions expected within the affected area under an emergency exposure situation warranting simultaneous application of different measures for the protection of emergency workers and helpers; - Severe radiological conditions being present at the site for longer period and, thus, challenging the on-site response efforts; - Different exposure situations existing simultaneously in different areas, warranting workers undertaking the same work to be subject to different dose restrictions; - The large number of emergency workers involved from different organizations and services with diverse backgrounds, knowledge and expertise, some of which may not necessarily have been identified and designated as emergency workers prior to the emergency; - Numerous members of the public volunteering to help in activities taken during the transition phase.
+- Different exposure situations existing simultaneously in different areas, warranting workers undertaking the same work to be subject to different dose restrictions; - The large number of emergency workers involved from different organizations and services with diverse backgrounds, knowledge and expertise, some of which may not necessarily have been identified and designated as emergency workers prior to the emergency; - Numerous members of the public volunteering to help in activities taken during the transition phase.

-4.116.
+4.117.4.116.
 The need for adequate arrangements to protect emergency workers and helpers should account for the simultaneous implementation of different schemes for the protection of emergency workers and helpers as necessary.
 However, a consistent approach should be applied for the protection of emergency workers and helpers, to the extent possible, taking into account the requirements and guidance given for this purpose in Refs [2, 3, 5, 32].

-4.117.
+4.118.4.117.
 The application of different measures and dose restrictions to protect emergency workers and helpers during the transition phase could be a source of confusion among all concerned parties.
 Thus, any inconsistency in dose restrictions and measures to be applied for the protection of emergency workers and helpers, and its basis, should be clearly communicated to all concerned parties.